sharppy/SHARPpy/docs/source/interacting_gui.rst

 5. LIGHT BROWN
 6. DARK BROWN

-The precipitable water (PW) value in the sounding window follows a different color scale, as it is based upon the precipitable water vapor climatology for each month (donated by [Matthew Bunkers; NWS](https://www.weather.gov/unr/uac)).
+The precipitable water (PW) value in the sounding window follows a different color scale, as it is based upon the precipitable water vapor climatology for each month (donated by `Matthew Bunkers; NWS <https://www.weather.gov/unr/uac>`_.
 Green colors means that the PW value is moister than average, while brown values mean the PW value is drier than average.
 The intensity of the color corresponds to how far outside the PW distribution the value is (by standard deviation).
 NOTE: This function only works for current US radiosonde stations.

 Interacting with the Focused Sounding
 -------------------------------------